Hurricanes boosted by All Blacks for Lions clash

-AUCKLAND All Blacks backs Jordie Barrett, Julian Savea and Ngani Laumape have been released to play for the Wellington Hurricanes against the British and Irish Lions on Tuesday.
+AUCKLAND (Reuters) - All Blacks backs Jordie Barrett, Julian Savea and Ngani Laumape have been released to play for the Wellington Hurricanes against the British and Irish Lions on Tuesday.

 Loose forward Vaea Fifita, who made his debut against Samoa last week, has also been released to play the tourists at Wellington Regional Stadium.